Shadowmoise/monitor-aws-ec2-instances/README.md

 If you get this error json.decoder.JSONDecodeError: Expecting value: line 1 column 1 (char 0) means that the awscli command wasn't executed properly.
 Check your credentials file to see if the profile is active and is working

+Sometimes not all json files will be deleted